Karl Jobst

-Karl David Jobst (born 7 February 1986) is an Australian YouTuber, speedrunner and investigative journalist, whose work has primarily focused on exposing cheating and fraud in the gaming community, as well as his speedruns of GoldenEye 007 and Perfect Dark.
+Karl Jobst (born 7 February 1986) is an Australian YouTuber and speedrunner, whose work has primarily focused on exposing cheating and fraud in the gaming community, as well as his speedruns of GoldenEye 007 (1997) and Perfect Dark (2000).
 He also covers other speedrunning and challenge-related feats, including world record histories.
+Jobst is also known for his feud with the American gamer Billy Mitchell.

 Personal life

-Jobst began playing video games at age two and a half; his first gaming experience was with the PC game Ultima V, and his first console was a Nintendo 64 he received in 1997.
+Jobst began playing video games at age two and a half; his first gaming experience was with the PC game Ultima V: Warriors of Destiny (1988), and his first console was a Nintendo 64 he received in 1997.
 He briefly studied IT and psychology at university and spent time working at a chicken factory, a mobile phone shop, and a call centre.

 Speedrunning career

-Jobst began speedrunning in 1999 when competing for fast times in GoldenEye 007 with a friend before moving on to Perfect Dark.
+Jobst began speedrunning in 1999 when competing for fast times in GoldenEye 007 (1997) with a friend before moving on to Perfect Dark (2000).

 He is ranked fifth by number of GoldenEye 007 world records by the game's speedrunning authority.
 Jobst was recognised as the "Perfect Dark Champion" (meaning he was statistically deemed the number-one player in the world at the game, according to the community's rankings) from 10 November 2002 – 24 December 2003; 26 July 2016 – 30 July 2016; 31 July 2016 – 19 March 2020; and 21 March 2020 – 25 March 2020 (tied).
 As of 11 March 2022, Jobst had set 199 individual level world records throughout his career, of which 9 remain.